decal/werdlists/inet-routes/index.md

-autonomous-sys-nums: Autonomous System Numbers or ASN's as used by RIR's in BGP
+autonomous-system-numbers: ASN's as used by Regional Internet Registries in BGP
+autonomous-system-list: list of numbers and names of all registered ASN's
 global-netprefs-perasn: Network prefixes transmitted globally for each ASN